Reserve Now or You'll Be Sorry

-The holiday season is upon us, and that of course means traveling to spend time with family, gorging on festive delicacies and — inevitably — renting a car.
+Another holiday.
+That, of course, means traveling to spend time with family, gorging on festive delicacies and — inevitably — renting a car.
 But if the words “rental car” conjure up nightmarish memories of some shitbox Dodge Caliber your dad was swindled into on a family trip, you need to refine your search.

 After a little bit of combing through the bigger rental companies — Hertz, Budget, Enterprise and Avis — we picked out the best cars they have on offer.
 Consider them a temporary gift for yourself.